Shumway Marine Banner

 2. Administration

-2.1 The class authority shall be the IDEAL 18 Class Association (hereafter named ICA), in accordance with rules of the International Yacht Racing Union and the prescriptions of the United States Sailing Association.
+2.1 The class authority shall be the IDEAL 18 Class Association (hereafter named ICA), in accordance with rules and the prescriptions of US Sailing.
 The governing board of ICA, which may consult with licensed builders and the copyright holder, shall make interpretations of these rules.

 2.2 The official language of ICA shall be English.
 The words "must" and "shall" are mandatory; the word "may" is permissive.